The Plow’s next chapter.

-Humanity's first plow didn't just turn soil — it turned time into possibility.
+Humanity’s first plow turned soil into harvest, and time into possibility.

 Tools were meant to do this - to give us leverage and expand what a human life could hold.
-The pattern should have continued.
+With ML and AI, the pattern should have continued.

 Instead, it reversed.